hjlee17/06-five-day-weather-dashboard/README.md

 User can click on the cities in their search history to reloadCurrent weather data the weather data for that city.

-5 day weather forecast

-Three OpenWeather API calls:
+### Three OpenWeather API calls:
-Geocoding API
+* Geocoding API
-Current weather data
+* Current weather data
-5 day weather forecast
+* 5 day weather forecast

-Note:
+### Notes:
-The OpenWeather 5 day weather forecast API gives weather data for every 3 hours from time of API call (results in 40 dataset entries)
+* The OpenWeather 5 day weather forecast API gives weather data for every 3 hours from time of API call (results in 40 dataset entries)
-In the application, the API data is processed to average the temperature, wind, and humidity for each day, and the application reflects these averages.
+* In the application, the API data is processed to average the temperature, wind, and humidity for each day, and the application reflects these averages.
-There is no icon for the 5-Day Forecast because an average icon cannot be calcuated.
+* In the 5-Day Forecast, the icon and weather desription is the first of its date (will match with the time of the API call).

 ## Installation